Can Psychopaths Feel Empathy? What Do The Experts Say?

 Studies have shown that while psychopaths cannot feel the pain of others (“other-empathy”), they are capable of feeling “self-empathy” under certain conditions.

-This study showed that people with psychopathy can feel a strong response when imagining themselves in pain, but they struggle to do the same when thinking about others in pain.
+This study found people with psychopathy can feel a strong response when imagining themselves in pain, but they struggle to do the same when thinking about others in pain.

 Can psychopaths feel our pain